Higher Degrees Scholarships

 Eligibility:

 The position is open to all domestic applicants and international applicants currently based in Australia.
-International applicants currently based overseas are welcome to apply, however, Australian Government border restrictions may impact on their application.
+International applicants currently based overseas are welcome to apply.
 The successful applicant will need to meet the entry requirements to enrol in a PhD at Southern Cross University on a full-time basis, including a BSc (Hons, 2nd class or above) or an MSc degree with a research component in either Earth science (geo)chemistry, environmental science or related fields.

 Location: The successful applicant will be based at Southern Cross University in Australia, Lismore campus (Northern NSW, close to Byron Bay) in the Faculty of Science and Engineering and will be part of the Geoarchaeology and Archaeometry Research Group and will join a team of two postdocs and 4 PhD students.